thung19/em-scraper/DEV_NOTES.md

 - Title match does not seem to always work.
 It picks first <h1> tag so thats probably why
 - Filters out articles which do not have related titles.
 (Just to be safe)

+8/11
+- Worked on using bart-large-cnn transformer to summarize articles
+- Somewhat works but nto in love with summary methods
+    - Senteneces do not flow well together at times
+    - Can be awkward in terms of grammar

 Ongoing issues:
 - Fix content collection method to properly record article contents